alibeknow/cognitive/README.md

 *   Method: `POST`
 *   Input:
     `input` (prompt template),
-    `context` (_optional_ context; if not provided, will be inferred by Klara AI'a retrieval model based on information in data/),
+    `context` (_optional_ context; if not provided, will be inferred by the Klara AI's retrieval model from files in data/),
     `user_name` (user name),
     `user_age` (user age),
     `user_gender` (user gender),